CapDevCostaRica/python_react_bootcamp/backend/contributors/odkeyo/dnd/readme.md

 http://localhost:4000/get
 requiere { "monster_index": "<index>" }.

-Salida:
+Output:

-List devuelve siempre { "count", "results" }.
+List always returns { "count", "results" }.
-Get devuelve { "index", "name", "data" }.
+Get returns { "index", "name", "data" }.

-Nota para usuarios de Windows

-Si al levantar los contenedores aparece el error:
+Note for Windows Users

+If you see this error when starting containers:

 $'\r': command not found

-significa que el archivo run_local.sh tiene saltos de línea de Windows (CRLF) en lugar de Unix (LF).
+It means the file run_local.sh has Windows line endings (CRLF) instead of Unix (LF).
-Bash en Linux no reconoce los \r y falla al ejecutar el script.
+Bash on Linux does not recognize \r and fails to execute the script.

-🔧 Soluciones

-Conversión rápida en PowerShell (ejecutar una vez):
+Solutions

+Quick fix in PowerShell (run once):

 (Get-Content -Raw .\backend\run_local.sh).Replace("`r`n","`n") |
   Set-Content -NoNewline -Encoding ascii .\backend\run_local.sh

-Configurar Git para que siempre guarde .sh con saltos LF Agregar un archivo .gitattributes en la raíz del proyecto con:
+Configure Git to always save .sh files with LF line endings Add a .gitattributes file at the root of the project:

 *.sh text eol=lf

-En VS Code
+In VS Code
-Abrir backend/run_local.sh, cambiar CRLF → LF (abajo a la derecha en la barra de estado) y guardar.
+Open backend/run_local.sh, switch CRLF → LF (bottom-right corner), and save.

+Evidence images: